qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

 console gaming.

-Kate's safety philosophy is that gaming on a computer should be like gaming on consoles: pain-free and with no risks attached.
+Kate's safety philosophy is that gaming on a computer should be like gaming on consoles: pain-free and with very few risks attached.
 But it should maintain the same democratic "everyone can publish a video game" aspect computer games have.